mfem/mfem/CONTRIBUTING.md

 - Other tests, such as the `code-style`, `documentation` and `gitignore` checks in Travis enforce MFEM-specific rules which are explained in the error messages and the `tests/scripts` directory.

-- If triggered, track the status of LLNL Gitlab tests.
-If failing, ask an _LLNL contributor_ for details.
+- If triggered, track the status of the LLNL GitLab tests.
+If failing, ask an _LLNL developer_ for details.

 ### Pull Request Checklist